Diane Solomon Brown, M.D.

 Jane is the former chair of Advisory Neighborhood Commission 3-F in Washington, DC, an elected body which considers and makes recommendations with respect to a wide range of policies and programs that affect her neighborhood.
 She is also a former board member of the Bonobo Conservation Initiative, dedicated to preserving the last great ape species to be discovered which could be the first to become extinct.
 Jane received her Bachelor of Arts from Colgate College (1981) and her Master of Science in Conservation Biology from the University of Maryland (1992).

 Alison is the Executive Director of the Naomi and Nehemiah Cohen Foundation and Coordinator of the Greater Washington Forum on Israeli Arab Issues.
-She represents NNCF on the Local Advisory Committee of the Local Initiatives Support Corporation, Social Venture Fund for Jewish-Arab Equality and Shared Society, DC Family Planning Project, and a number of other committees and coalitions.
-Alison also serves as a reviewer for the Greater Washington Catalogue for Philanthropy, Slingshot, A Resource Guide to Jewish Innovation, and the Lippman Kanfer Prize for Applied Jewish Wisdom.
-She served on the steering committees of the Community Development Support Collaborative, Washington Area Partnership for Equity and Washington Area Partnership for New Immigrants, was a board member of the Jewish Funders Network and the Winston Churchill High School Educational Foundation, and co-chaired the Washington Regional Association of Grantmakers program committee.
+She represents NNCF on the Steering Committees of the Local Initiatives Support Corporation, Partnership to End Homelessness, Social Venture Fund for Jewish-Arab Equality and Shared Society, Washington AIDS Partnership, and other committees and coalitions.
+Alison also serves as a grant reviewer for the $95 million Health Equity Fund.
+Previously, she served on the steering committees of the Community Development Support Collaborative, Washington Area Partnership for Equity and Washington Area Partnership for New Immigrants; as a reviewer for the Catalogue for Philanthropy and Slingshot; as a board member of the Jewish Funders Network and the Winston Churchill High School Educational Foundation; and as co-chair of the Washington Regional Association of Grantmakers program committee.

 Alison was the Director of Foundation Relations at the Jewish Federation of Greater Washington where she created the Jewish Foundation Advisory Council, a network of second and third generation family foundation members, and coordinated the nation's first Jewish Venture Philanthropy Fund, a collaborative venture capital approach to philanthropy.
 Alison has worked in the non-profit field for more than 30 years at organizations including Planned Parenthood of Metropolitan Washington and the American Red Cross.
 She also teaches workshops in grantmaking, proposal writing, foundation fundraising, and nonprofit due diligence.
 Alison is a graduate of Emory University and serves as a reviewer for undergraduate admissions.